Eraldoosantos/Blockchain/README.md

 # Blockchain
 Distribuited Systems -2021.1

 A simple Blockchain developed in Python langue.
-We tryied to recreate the most famous transaction: the first BTC transaction by Satoshi Nakamoto.
+We tried to recreate the most famous transaction: the first BTC transaction by Satoshi Nakamoto.
 There are 3 fictional blocks, using the timestamp principles, SHA-256 cryptography for hashing and JSON.

 Instructions to execute and read: